Kia Soul EV review: performance, motor & drive

 Kia Soul EV electric motor, 0-62mph and acceleration

-The Soul EV isn’t a car you’d naturally expect to feel almost hot-hatchback fast, but with the instant, seamless delivery of electric power and 201bhp to play with, it really will surprise much sportier cars away from the line.
-More importantly, it’s very easy to judge and modulate the build-up of power thanks to decent control and pedal weights, and the Soul EV generally feels stable and easy to drive.
+The Soul EV isn’t a car you’d naturally expect to feel almost hot-hatchback fast, but with the instant, seamless delivery of electric power and up to 201bhp to play with, it really will surprise much sportier cars away from the line.
+More importantly, it’s very easy to judge and modulate the build-up of power thanks to decent control and pedal weights, making the Soul EV feel stable and easy to drive.